sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

     picard_atol = 1e-12

 The default values for these parameters are ``picard_rtol = 1e-10`` and ``picard_atol = 1e-12``.
-Moreover, note that the tolerances of the Newton solver are automatically adjusted in case a Picard iteration is performed as to enable a faster, inexact Picard iteration.
+Moreover, note that the tolerances of the Newton solver are adjusted automatically in case a Picard iteration is performedm, so that an inexact Picard iteration is used.

 The maximum amout of iterations for the Picard iteration are set with ::